mukil/amro20-ws/README.md

 30mins: 1 spokesperson of the breakout session reports in 3mins and each group has 2mins for q&a (overall 5 minutes)
 30mins: Open exchange about decisions, questions, actions and wishes

-Goal of the workshop is to interactively generate associative and navigable data models that describe the types of relations F/LOSS and sustainability communities will continue to build.
+Goal of the workshop is to interactively generate associative and navigable data models that describe the types of relations F/LOSS and sustainability communities will most probably continue to build.

-## Workshop Image
+## Workshop Graphic

 TBD.

 ## Workshop Materials

-- We'll work in a dedicated DMX instance to connect us and the topics
+- We'll work in a dedicated DMX instance to connect us and to the develop the contents during the workshop
 - A link to the instance will be available here latest on 17th of may, 11pm CEST for preliminary studies and the raising of initial questions

 ## Participation

 max.
 50 participants=120min

+During the registration, if you want to contribute, please note your desired handle/username so I can set up some user logins for the DMX instance.
+All users will start with an empty password, so no email address needed from my side.

 ## Contact

-If you have any questions about the workshop in advance, don't hesitate to contact me.
+If you have any questions about the workshop in advance, don't hesitate to contact me or open up an issue here.